What is the Asbestosis?

 Another common disease related to asbestos exposure is mesothelioma.
 While both diseases are developed as a result of inhaling asbestos fibers and share a prolonged latency period as well as many of the same symptoms, asbestosis and mesothelioma are distinct ailments.
 The main difference between asbestosis and mesothelioma is that mesothelioma is a cancerous disease.
 With the right treatment and management, patients suffering with asbestosis can live for many years.
 The prognosis is not as favorable for mesothelioma patients.
 A mesothelioma diagnosis often turns fatal within the year or after a few years at best.

 Filing an Asbestosis Lawsuit

-Pursuing litigation as a result of an asbestosis diagnosis is common practice among asbestosis patients.
+Pursuing litigation as a result of a diagnosis is common practice among asbestosis patients.
 Due to the fact that asbestos exposure often occurs through hazardous occupational environments and without proper warning or protection by their contract employers, many victims are eligible and entitled to financial damages.

-Preparing and filing an asbestosis lawsuit after an asbestosis diagnosis needs the guidance and assistance of a skilled asbestos attorney, as pursuing claims through the courts requires substantial familiarity with the specific and complex legal procedures of asbestos lawsuits.
+Preparing and filing a lawsuit after an asbestosis diagnosis needs the guidance and assistance of a skilled asbestos attorney, as pursuing claims through the courts requires substantial familiarity with the specific and complex legal procedures of asbestos lawsuits.

 Am I Eligible for Compensation in an Asbestosis Lawsuit?